We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - For climbing into fixed stands, you’ll need a second rope to be tied in at all times

+The Pro Summit Safety Harness is comfortable enough to wear on your hike to the stand, and the tied loop on the safety/lineman’s rope is large enough to pass the carabiner and prussic through without detaching it.
 This extremely adjustable harness includes a stretchy chest strap that reduces the chances of strangulation if you sink too low in the harness while suspended.
 Because it’s so adjustable, this harness is plenty comfortable to wear on your trek to the stand and for those all-day sits.
 There are no pouches included, so the tree tether/lineman’s climbing strap must be carried separately.

 The tree tether has an energy-absorbing section as well as sewn-in tear-outs.
 But the design of the harness made it hard for me to reach the vest tree tether without removing the shoulder straps.
 It does include a suspension-relief strap in a handy storage pouch that’s connected to the harness, which is fastened at one end and then deployed and attached to the lineman’s belt loop.